sarifeenah/BigFoot/README.md

 ###### HOW To determine A DATE by Moon Light
 The new moon repeats every 29.53 days which is slightly out of sync with its rotational period around us on earth (27.32 days)
 But if you know a past New Moon Date you can determine a future Full Moon Date by determining how much time will have elapsed  between the two events and dividing that number by 29.53, the lunar period.
-I will need to use a DATEDIFF function to find the elapsed time	in order to perform the following calculation= Days since New Moon / 29.53(lunar period) = the number of lunar periods that have passed.
+I will need to use a DATEDIFF function to find the elapsed time	in order to perform the following calculation Days since New Moon / 29.53(lunar period) = the number of lunar periods that have passed.
 I can then plot those lunar periods backwards and forwards and determine a date of a past event in this manner.